localz/Spotz-Push-Android-SDK/README.md

 **2.0.3**
 * Fixed issue with re-initialising SDK when the device is yet to be issued a deviceId.

+**2.0.4**
+* IntentService to handle notification can now be configured via the AndroidManifest rather than extending DefaultBroadcastReceiver.

 What does the sample app do?
 ============================